-4.52 The Proposals Map, combining development sites, the Settlement Policy Boundary and East Meon's Local Green Spaces is shown below (figure 6).
+4.54 The Proposals Map, combining proposed development sites, the proposed Settlement Policy Boundary and East Meon's Local Green Spaces is shown below (figure 5).

-Figure 6 - Proposals Map
+Figure 5 - Proposals Map

-Garages Site off Hill View
+Site A3: Land off Hill View

-Site Location Garages site off Hill View
+Site Location Garages off Hill View

+Reference A3

 Site area 0.05 Hectares

 Total number of dwellings 2

 Number and type of dwellings 2 x 1-bed or 2 x 2-bed units designed for full accessibility

 Availability Owner has confirmed site is available

-- 4.53 This site is currently occupied by garages and was the most popular site in the consultation events.
+- 4.55 Site A3 is currently occupied by garages and was the most popular site in the consultation events.
 It can provide for the much-needed full accessibility dwellings identified as a requirement in the Housing Needs Assessment.
-The site is owned and controlled by Radian housing association and is expected to provide two units of affordable social rent for occupants with a local connection in accordance with occupancy conditions included in East Meon Neighbourhood Plan policy EM3. - 4.54 The size of the site meets the residents' wishes for small development in the village.
+The site is owned and controlled by Radian housing association and is expected to provide two units of affordable social rent for occupants with a local connection in accordance with occupancy conditions included in East Meon Neighbourhood Plan policy EM3 and policy SD25 of the SDNPA local plan. - 4.56 The size of the site meets the residents' wishes for small development in the village.
 The site is well screened from the wider landscape by existing buildings, so there would be very limited visibility of the redevelopment as a result.
 The site has low landscape value in its current form as a brownfield site within the settlement.
-Radian's plan for this site pre-dates the Neighbourhood Development Plan, but nonetheless has to be included as part of future built development.
-Although Radian has given written indication to the residents of Hill View, they have yet to submit any detailed plans.
+Impact on parking is addressed in Policy EM14. - 4.57 Radian's plan for this site pre-dates the Neighbourhood Development Plan, but nonetheless has to be included as part of future built development.
+Although Radian has given written indication to the residents of Hill View, they have yet to submit any detailed plans. - 4.58 Feedback during consultation clearly identified that loss of parking and garage space/storage as a result of this development would be problematic for some residents.
+Therefore, policy EM14 includes a requirement for provision of parking and storage facilities for those whose parking and storage facilities are directly impacted by the development.

-Policy EM14: Garages Site off Hill View
+Policy EM14: Site A3: Land off Hill View

-Land is allocated for 2 single storey fully accessible dwellings for affordable social rent.
+Land at A3 is allocated for 2 single storey fully accessible dwellings for affordable social rent.

-- The dwellings will comprise 2 x 2-bed or 2x1-bed units for single occupation and designed for full accessibility. - Vehicular access will be from Hill View. - Each dwelling will have a single car parking space suitable for a disabled driver. - Each dwelling will have a private rear garden. - A scheme of ground / soil investigation will be submitted with the application to deal with any contamination from the previous use. - Access will be maintained to the electricity substation. - This site falls within a Groundwater Source Protection Zone 3.
-An assessment will be submitted with the application to demonstrate that the development will not have an adverse impact on the quality of surface or groundwater supplies and resources, and detail any controls required before development proceeds.
+- The dwellings will comprise 2 x 2-bed or 2x1-bed units for single occupation and designed for full accessibility. - The dwellings will be for residents with a local connection in accordance with EMNP policy EM3 and policy SD25 of the SDNPA local plan and fulfilling the relevant criteria set by Hampshire Home Choice (managed by East Hampshire District Council and other councils). - Vehicular access will be from Hill View. - Each dwelling will have a single car parking space suitable for a disabled driver. - Each dwelling will have a private rear garden. - A scheme of ground / soil investigation will be submitted with the application to deal with any contamination from the previous use. - Access will be maintained to the electricity substation. - Where an East Meon resident loses a garage or parking space due to development of this site, alternative adequate provision for the parking of vehicles or for storage must be provided near to the site but not on public roads. - This site falls within a Groundwater Source Protection Zone 3.
+An assessment will be submitted with the application to demonstrate that the development will not have an adverse impact on the quality of surface or groundwater supplies and resources, and detail any controls required before development proceeds. - Planning permission will be granted with permitted development rights in Classes A, B, C and E of the General Permitted Development Order 2015 (as amended) removed to ensure that dwellings remain appropriate to this location.